waqar-ahmed51/Waqar-Ahmed-Web-Portfolio/README.md

 Feel free to explore the code in this repository to gain insights into my web development techniques and design choices.
 You can also clone the repository to experiment with the code or make suggestions for improvements.
 If you find any issues or have questions, please don't hesitate to open an issue or reach out to me directly.

 Thank you for visiting my web portfolio repository.
-I hope you enjoy exploring my work and learning more about me as a web developer!
+I hope you enjoy exploring my work and learning more about me as a software engineer!